A DNS Response Flood is a layer 7 attack which floods a target with DNS responses from different attackers.

 “Image 1 – DNS Responses”

-As shown in the image 2 DNS primarily uses the User Datagram Protocol (UDP) on port number 53.
+As shown in the image 2 DNS primarily uses the User Datagram Protocol (UDP) on port number 53 (While TCP is also part of the DNS protocol, it is not used in this attack vector).
 DNS Responses contains the query and the answers:

 “Image 2 – DNS Response Packet Structure”